mortie/jcof/README.md

 I've also observed significant reductions in size between compressed JSON and compressed JCOF in certain cases.

+I'm publishing it because other people may find it useful too.
+If you don't find it useful, feel free to disregard it.

 ## Reference implementations

 The only reference implementation currently is the javascript one, in